AvionShea/avionshea.github.io/README.md

 - 🏷️ My name is Avion (AY-vee-ahn).

-- 👩🏾‍🏫 Currently enrolled in Computer Programming and Development with a concentration in Java.
+- 👩🏾‍🏫 Currently enrolled in Computer Programming and Development with a concentration in C++.

 - 👩🏾‍🎓 1st generation college graduate with an Associate's degree in Advertising & Graphic Design and a Bachelor’s degree in Business Administration.